-He is author of States and the Reemergence of Global Finance (1994), The Making of National Money: Territorial Currencies in Historical Perspective (2003), and Towards North American Monetary Union?
-The Politics and History of Canada's Exchange Rate Regime (2006) as well as co-editor of Nation-States and Money (1999), Economic Nationalism in a Globalizing World (2005), The Future of the Dollar (2009) and Global Finance in Crisis: The Politics of International Regulatory Change (2010).
+He is also co-editor of Nation-States and Money (1999), Economic Nationalism in a Globalizing World (2005), The Future of the Dollar (2009), Global Finance in Crisis: The Politics of International Regulatory Change (2010), and The Great Wall of Money: Politics and Power in China's International Monetary Relations (2014).
 He has edited/co-edited a number of special issues/sections of journals on the following topics: The Political Economy of International Capital Mobility (1994), The Geopolitics of North-South Monetary Relations (2002), The Dollar's Destiny as a World Currency (2008), The Geopolitics of Sovereign Wealth Funds (2009), Crisis and the Future of Global Financial Governance (2009), and The Greening of Global Financial Markets?
 (2011).